 2019 will pretty much be a fresh year for me, as I haven’t gotten a new personal credit card since May of 2018.
 What this means is that, by next year, I’ll pretty much be looking at a fresh slate when it comes to the Chase 5/24 rule.

 One big thing is that my wife and I have the Southwest Companion Pass, which will expire at the end of 2019.
 The Southwest Companion Pass has proven to be really useful for us, so we’re definitely going to try to get it again for 2020 and 2021.
 This will involve either me getting the two cards necessary to earn the bonus, or we’ll have my wife earn the Companion Pass again since she’ll be eligible for Southwest bonuses at the end of the year (assuming the rules don’t change by then, which they definitely can).

-2018 turned out to be a very good year on the travel hacking/credit card rewards front, and my wife and I have gotten to the point now where our mileage and points accounts are very full.
+In conclusion, 2018 turned out to be a very good year on the travel hacking front.
+We’ve gotten to the point now where our mileage accounts are very full.

 Getting started with all of this stuff can be scary, but like anything, once you understand how it works, it becomes much easier.
 Credit cards won’t make you rich, but if you do them right, they can be very valuable.
 For high-income earners, it becomes even more valuable since credit card points are tax-free.

 If you have any questions about your own credit card plans, feel free to shoot me an email on my contact page.